dmarks2/liferay-plugin-intellij/documentation/fragments.md

 File references in fragment.json
 -------------------------------

 Inside `fragment.json` you can refer to different files like `htmlFile` or `cssFile`.
-Those are modelled as file references, so that you can autocomplete available filenames.
+Those are resolved as file references, so that you can autocomplete available filenames.
 Additionally, you can rename the file and the renaming is reflected in the json file, too.